r13i/my-gym-locator/README.md

 # Check that the image with name <image-name> has been successfully created
 docker images

-# We're going to set the external port to 8080 but any free port can work.
-The internal port is designed to be 5000.
+# We're going to set the external port to 4444 but any free port can work.
+The internal port is designed to be 4444.
-docker run --detach -p 8080:8080 <image-name>
+docker run --detach -p 4444:4444 <image-name>
 ```

 ### Opening the app in localhost

-After spinning the server, you can open your browser at http://localhost:8080/ to see the map
+After spinning the server, you can open your browser at http://localhost:4444/ to see the map

 ![Image displayed at localhost](./docs/images/localhost.png)

 ## Perspectives

-- Parse JSON/XML files from the gym's website
-- Display markers on the map
+- Improve the UX
-- Add popups and information on the markers
+- Add other gyms
-- Automate the process of fetching/parsing/displaying as a CRON job or others.
-- ...

 ## Resources
 - [Building a store locator](https://docs.mapbox.com/help/tutorials/building-a-store-locator/)